 “Colorado” here doesn’t refer to the state.
 Colorado in Spanish is, more or less, “colored red,” and is often used for blushing.
 I’ve also see it used specifically for the rich, dark reds of dried chiles.

 For my chile colorado, dried, ripe New Mexican chiles are the most common pepper used to make it.
 Basically you soak dried chiles to soften them, grind them into a puree, season the sauce and simmer some tasty meat in it.
 Easy peasy.

 Not so fast.

 There is a step you need to take to make a great chile colorado: Strain out all the stray bits of chile skin.
 They do not puree well unless you have a badass blender.
 Poorly blended sauce will result in flakes getting stuck in your teeth, generally making a nuisance of themselves.
 And remember, pepper skins are not digestible.

 And you need not restrict your chile colorado sauce to this dish.
 It is a pretty good catch-all sauce, good for enchiladas, tamales, etc. I’ve had it with beef, pork and chicken at restaurants, so there is really no reason not to cook anything else in it: pheasant, turkey, bear, venison, duck — your imagination is your only limit.

-- 2 pounds wild boar, venison, pheasant or turkey legs, etc.
+- 2 pounds beef, pork, venison, pheasant or turkey legs, etc.